2026 Subaru Outback: What's New, Pricing, and Trims

 Current incentives

-Subaru is offering 2.9% APR for 48 months on all Outback trims through the end of May.
-No customer cash is currently active.
-The base Outback ($30,790) leases at approximately $359/month on a 36/10K program with $3,499 due at signing — competitive with the CX-5 but above the Rogue and Tucson.
+Subaru has 2.9% APR for 48 months on all Outback trims through the end of May, no customer cash.
+The base Outback ($30,790) leases around $359/month on a 36/10K program with $3,499 due — competitive with the CX-5, a bit above the Rogue and Tucson.

 From the Buying Guide